 Earlier this year Brentwood Home decided to revamp their mattress line and add a total of 9 new mattresses.
-Within this revamp, Brentwood’s 9 new mattresses broke down into 3 categories; memory foam, latex, and hybrid.
+Within this revamp, Brentwood’s 9 new mattresses broke down into 3 categories; memory foam mattresses, latex mattresses, and hybrid mattresses.
 This week at Sleepopolis we decided to dive into their new line of hybrid mattresses.

 For starters, we’ll be taking a look at the Avalon mattress.
 The Avalon is the least expensive of the new hybrid collection, so with that said let’s get this party started!